 (3) evidence that the applicant is a citizen of a foreign jurisdiction which extends to citizens of this state like or similar privileges to be examined.

 (d) Official transcripts (originals – not photocopies) signed by the college registrar and bearing the college seal are required to prove education and degree requirements.
 A letter from the college registrar of the school may be filed as documentation that the applicant has met the graduation requirements if the degree has not been awarded and posted to the transcript.
-However, no examination grades shall be released until an official transcript is filed with the Board confirming the education requirement as stated in the college registrar’s letter.
+No examination grades shall be released until an official transcript is filed with the Board confirming the education requirement as stated in the college registrar’s letter.

-(e) In order to document good moral character as required by G.S.
+(f) To document good moral character as required by G.S.
 93-12(5), three persons not related by blood or marriage to the applicant shall sign the application certifying the good moral character of the applicant.

-(g) An applicant shall include as part of any application for the CPA examination a statement of explanation and a certified copy final disposition if the applicant has been arrested, charged, convicted or found guilty of, received a prayer for judgment continued or pleaded nolo contendere to any criminal offense.
+(g) An applicant shall include as part of any application for the CPA examination a statement of explanation and a certified copy of the final disposition if the applicant has been arrested, charged, convicted or found guilty of, received a prayer for judgment continued, or pleaded nolo contendere to any criminal offense.

 (h) If an applicant has been denied any license by any state or federal agency, the applicant shall include as part of the application for the CPA examination a statement explaining such denial.
 An applicant shall include a statement of explanation and a certified copy of applicable license records if the applicant has been registered with or licensed by a state or federal agency and has been disciplined by that agency.

 (i) Two identical photographs shall accompany the application for the CPA examination and the application for the CPA certificate.
-These photographs shall be of the applicant alone, 2×2 inches in size, front view, full face, taken in normal street attire without a hat or dark glasses, printed on thin paper with a plain light background and taken within the last six months.
+These photographs shall be of the applicant alone, 2×2 inches in size, front view, full face, taken in normal street attire without a hat or dark glasses, printed on paper with a plain light background and taken within the last six months.
 Photographs may be in black and white or in color.
-Photographs retouched so that the applicant’s appearance is changed are unacceptable.
+Retouched photographs shall not be accepted.
 Applicants shall write their names on the back of their photos.

 (j) If an applicant’s name has legally changed and is different from the name on any transcript or other document supplied to the Board, the applicant shall furnish copies of the documents legally authorizing the name change.